ulgrude/newtab/README.md

 # My Custom New Tab

 Just a simple start page to replace the default tab from your favorite web browser.
-It shows the time, some quick links, and picks a random photo from my local folders every time I open it.
+It shows the time, some quick links, and picks a random photo from your local folders every time you open it.

 ## How to make it yours